pbreheny/visreg/README.md

 # Visualization of Regression Models

 `visreg` provides a number of plotting functions for visualizing fitted regression models: regression functions, confidence bands, partial residuals, interactions, and more.
-For details on `visreg` syntax and how to use it, please consult the `R` help files.
-For details on what `visreg` does and how it works, refer to the following paper:
+For details on `visreg` syntax and how to use it, see [its homepage](http://pbreheny.github.io/visreg) or refer to the following paper:

 > [Breheny P and Burchett W. (2013).
 Visualizing regression models using visreg.](http://myweb.uiowa.edu/pbreheny/publications/visreg.pdf)